-New Or Reissued Standards Summary Of The Most Significant Amendments Impact On The Financial Statements Effective Date A temporary additional choice has been placed which enables entities with foreign currency liabilities in the date of exchange rate modification related to fixed assets and/or Real estate and/or intangible assets (except: goodwill) and/or exploration assets and/or right of use assets of lease contracts acquired before the date of exchange rate modifications which still exist and operate and the entity recognizes the debit foreign differences resulting from the paid part of these liabilities during the financial period to implement this special accounting treatment In addition to currency difference resulting from translating the remaining balance of these labilities at the end of day 6/3/2024 or at the end of the financial statements closing day date in previously used during these dates and included in the cost Accounting Interpretation No. (2) "Carbon Reduction Certificates" Carbon Credits Certificates: Are financial instruments subject to trading that represent units for reducing greenhouse gas emissions.
-Each unit represents one ton of equivalent carbon dioxide emissions, and are issued in favor of the reduction project developer (owner/nonowner), after approval and verification in accordance with internationally recognized standards and methodologies for reducing carbon emissions, carried out by verification and certification bodies, whether local or The management is currently studying the financial implications of applying the accounting interpretation to the Company's financial statements. of these assets .
-The application starts on or after the first of January 2025, early adaption is allowed.

-Ezz Steel Company (S.A.E) Separate Interim Financial Statements For The Three Months Ended March 31, 2024

-lew Or Reissued Standards Summary Of The Most Significant Amendments Impact On The Financial Statements Effective Date

-international, registered in the list prepared by

-the Financial Regulatory Authority "FRA" for this

-purpose.
-Companies can use Carbon Credits

-Certificates to meet voluntary emissions

-reduction targets to achieve carbon trading or

-other targets, which are traded on the Voluntary

-Carbon Market "VCM".

-- Accounting treatments vary according to

-the nature of the arrangement and the WAS SHOWN IN MANAGED IN

-commercial purpose of purchasing or

-issuing certificates by project developers.

-Therefore, companies must identify the facts

-and understand the difference

-circumstances to determine the appropriate NA ALBERTAN

-accounting treatment and the accounting

-standard that must be applied.

-- The interpretation addresses the accounting

-treatment of different cases in terms of

-initial measurements and subsequent

-measurement, exclusion from the books,

-and necessary disclosures.
+New Or Reissued Standards Summary Of The Most Significant Amendments Impact On The Financial Statements Effective Date

+A temporary additional choice has been placed which

+ŧ, J enables entities with foreign

+Π currency liabilities in the date

+of exchange rate modifications

+(7) related to fixed assets and/or

+· Real estate and/or intangible

+٠., assets (except: goodwill)

+Π and/or exploration assets

+U and/or right of use assets of

+\Box lease contracts acquired

+before the date of exchange

+rate modifications which still exist and operate and the

+· entity recognizes the debit

+U foreign differences resulting

+П from the paid part of these

+U liabilities during the financial

+\Box · period to implement this

+i special accounting treatment.

+In addition to currency

+difference resulting from

+U translating the remaining

+Ω balance of these labilities at

+U the end of day 6/3/2024 or at

+the end of the financial

+11 , statements closing day date if

+previously used during these

+\prod dates and included in the cost

+U Accounting Carbon Credits Certificates: Are financial The management is of these assets .
+The application starts on or

+Interpretation No. instruments subject to trading that represent currently studying the after the first of January 2025,

+U (2) "Carbon units for reducing greenhouse gas emissions. financial implications early adaption is allowed.

+Reduction Each unit represents one ton of equivalent of applying the and an application of the state

+\prod Certificates" carbon dioxide emissions, and are issued in favor accounting interpretation to the

+U i of the reduction project developer (owner/non- Company's financial

+owner), after approval and verification in statements.

+U accordance with internationally recognized

+ادر standards and methodologies for reducing

+carbon emissions, carried out by verification and

+certification bodies, whether local or

+Π -

+Ezz Steel Company (S.A.E) Separate Interim Financial Statements For The Six Months Ended June 30, 2024

+New Or Reissued Standards Summary Of The Most Significant Amendments Impact On The Financial Statements Effective Date international, registered in the list prepared by the Financial Regulatory Authority "FRA" for this • purpose.
+Companies can use Carbon Credits Certificates to meet voluntary emissions reduction targets to achieve carbon trading or other targets, which are traded on the Voluntary Carbon Market "VCM". - Accounting treatments vary according to the nature of the arrangement and the commercial purpose of purchasing or issuing certificates by project developers.
+Therefore, companies must identify the facts and understand the difference circumstances to determine the appropriate accounting treatment and the accounting standard that must be applied. - The interpretation addresses the accounting treatment of different cases in terms of initial measurements and subsequent measurement, exclusion from the books, and necessary disclosures.